jukemori/prep-genie/docs/VITEST_TEST_RESULTS.md

 - ✅ Returns error when auth deletion fails
 - ✅ Returns error when not authenticated

+#### ✅ `tests/integration/features/meal-plans/actions.test.ts` (28 tests)

+**getMealPlans (3 tests):**
+- ✅ Returns all meal plans for authenticated user
+- ✅ Returns error when not authenticated
+- ✅ Handles database errors

+**getMealPlan (4 tests):**
+- ✅ Returns meal plan with items for authenticated user
+- ✅ Returns error when not authenticated
+- ✅ Returns error when meal plan not found
+- ✅ Returns error when items fetch fails

+**saveMealPlan (6 tests):**
+- ✅ Saves valid meal plan with meals and items
+- ✅ Returns error when not authenticated
+- ✅ Returns error with invalid JSON
+- ✅ Returns error with missing required fields
+- ✅ Handles meal plan creation error
+- ✅ Continues creating items even if some meals fail

+**deleteMealPlan (5 tests):**
+- ✅ Deletes meal plan when user is owner
+- ✅ Returns error when not authenticated
+- ✅ Returns error when user not authorized
+- ✅ Returns error when meal plan not found
+- ✅ Handles database deletion errors

+**toggleMealCompleted (4 tests):**
+- ✅ Updates meal completion status to true
+- ✅ Updates meal completion status to false
+- ✅ Returns error when not authenticated
+- ✅ Handles database update errors

+**swapMeal (6 tests):**
+- ✅ Swaps meal with budget swap type
+- ✅ Returns error when not authenticated
+- ✅ Returns error when profile not found
+- ✅ Returns error when meal plan item not found
+- ✅ Returns error when dietary restriction missing for dietary swap
+- ✅ Returns error when macro goal missing for macro swap

+#### ✅ `tests/integration/features/recipes/actions.test.ts` (15 tests)

+**analyzeRecipe (7 tests):**
+- ✅ Analyzes recipe from text input
+- ✅ Analyzes recipe from URL input
+- ✅ Handles Japanese locale
+- ✅ Returns error when not authenticated
+- ✅ Returns error when AI response is empty
+- ✅ Handles invalid JSON response from AI
+- ✅ Handles OpenAI API errors

+**saveAnalyzedRecipe (8 tests):**
+- ✅ Saves original recipe version
+- ✅ Saves budget version with tag
+- ✅ Saves high_protein version with tag
+- ✅ Saves lower_calorie version with tag
+- ✅ Defaults to original version when not specified
+- ✅ Returns error when not authenticated
+- ✅ Handles database insert errors
+- ✅ Handles unexpected errors during save

 ---

 ## Test Infrastructure Created